apache/calcite/site/_docs/howto.md

 No 0s or -1s.

-Therefore I am delighted to announce that the proposal to release Apache Calcite X.Y.Z-incubating has passed.
+Therefore I am delighted to announce that the proposal to release Apache Calcite X.Y.Z has passed.

-I'll now start a vote on the general list.
-Those of you in the IPMC, please recast your vote on the new thread.
+Thanks everyone.
+We’ll now roll the release out to the mirrors.

+There was some feedback during voting.
+I shall open a separate thread to discuss.

 Julian
 {% endhighlight %}